Thetys vagina: Etymology

-The generic name of Thetys refers to Tethys or Thetis, Greek mythological figures.
-The former being the mother of river gods and the Oceanids, and the latter being the goddess of water, a nereid, or a sea nymph.
-The species epithet is Latin vagina and means "sheath" or "scabbard."
-At the time of Tilesius' naming, the term had not acquired the modern-day anatomical meaning and had referred solely to a sheath, likely referring to its appearance.
+The generic name of Thetys derives from Tethys or Thetis, Greek mythological figures.
+Tethys was the mother of river gods and the Oceanids, while Thetis was the goddess of water, a nereid, or a sea nymph.
+The species epithet is Latin vagina meaning "sheath" or "scabbard."
+At the time of Tilesius' naming, the term had not acquired the modern-day anatomical meaning and simply meant a sheath, likely referring to the salp's appearance.